slincastro/IOT-Grogu/README.md

 ### Set an Alias :

-`alias gamora='ampy --port /dev/tty.SLAB_USBtoUART' `
+`alias grogu='ampy --port /dev/tty.SLAB_USBtoUART' `

-now you can use gamora instead of apmpy .....
+now you can use grogu instead of apmpy .....